-An application for a small cell wireless facility shall not be complete until the following elements have been provided to the County:
+An application for a small wireless facilities shall not be complete until the following elements have been provided to the County:

-- a) Land use approval, if required. - b) Utility Permit application which requires: - 1) Évidence of land use approval, if required. - 2) For location on existing traffic signal appurtenances or illumination poles, written authorization or agreement from the owner of those structures. - 3) Plans illustrating the proposed installation that is compliant with the standards of Section 715.
-Plans for new structures shall include the right-of-way, public utility easements, location of edge of pavement, curbs, sidewalks, landscape strips, curb ramps, driveways, and other structures within the vicinity of the proposed installation. - 4) An evaluation of the ability to install proposed equipment underground.
-Provide dimensions of all above ground structures. - 5) Structural engineering calculations and plans for any new support structures or modifications to County owned infrastructure. - 6) As necessary, an evaluation of the preferred alternative locations of Section 715.3. - 7) As necessary, an evaluation of the preferred alternative locations of Section 715.4. - 8) Photographs illustrating the existing site conditions that will be impacted. - 9) An RF certification report per Section 715.9.
+- a) Land use approval, if required. - b) Utility Permit application which requires: - 1) Evidence of land use approval, if required. - 2) For location on existing traffic signal appurtenances or illumination poles, written authorization or agreement from the owner of those structures. - 3) Plans illustrating the proposed installation that is compliant with the standards of Section 715.
+Plans for new structures shall include the right-of-way, public utility easements, location of edge of pavement, curbs, sidewalks, landscape strips, curb ramps, driveways, and other structures within the vicinity of the proposed installation. - 4) Provide dimensions of all above ground structures. - 5) Structural engineering calculations for any modifications to County owned infrastructure. - 6) Photographs illustrating the existing site conditions that will be impacted. - 7) An RF certification report per Section 715.9.